Iwo110/Project1/README.md

 loads its model only on demand so startup remains fast.
 The bot's current mood, inferred from sentiment analysis of your messages, is included in prompts so responses subtly reflect its emotional state.
 Mood is stored in `demo_mood.txt` so subsequent sessions continue from the same emotional state.
+Conversation history is written to `demo_history.txt` and indexed with FAISS so the bot can remember earlier discussions across runs.

 ## Voice Demo

 The `voice_demo.py` script expands on the Phase 1 demo by enabling speech input and spoken responses via ``speech_recognition`` and ``pyttsx3``.
 Launch it to talk with the bot using a microphone and hear its replies aloud.
+Conversation history is kept in `voice_history.txt` so memories can carry over between sessions.

 ## Wprowadzenie i cele projektu